debnera/js_tank_game/README.md

 A two player 2d tank game designed to be easy and fun to play.

 You can play it over here: https://debnera.github.io/js_tank_game/

+NOTE: Works best on Chrome.
+Other browsers may experience random stuttering (stuck keys)